Lazycat1119/Bohan_Sun/content/authors/admin/_index.md

 Hi!
 I am Bohan Sun (孙博涵), currently a 3th-year undergraduate student majoring in Automation at Harbin Engineering University (expected graduation in July 2026) and doing research at CASIA, supervised by Prof.Guoqi Li.

-My research interests mainly focus on machine learning system, especially on the New architecture for LLM(Eg.Mamba).I also curious about speech processing and robotics.
+My research interests mainly focus on machine learning system, especially on the new architecture for LLM (Eg.Mamba).I also curious about speech processing and robotics.
 I am always seeking for some interesting and valuable research.